Google Search Console Basics

 Once a site is indexed the real SEO work begins.
 A crucial step in Organic SEO is determining what search terms you want your web page to rank for.
 This can be a bit of an art form.
 You don’t want to be too generic.
 The solution is to use long-tail keyword phrases.

 For example let’s say you have a web page about puppies.
-If you decide to structure your page to rank for the keyword phrase “puppies” you will encounter a mountain of competition and your chances of ranking towards the top of Google Search Results (SERP) is slim to none.
+If you decide to structure your page to rank for the keyword phrase “puppies” you will encounter a mountain of competition and your chances of ranking towards the top of Google Search Results (SERP) is slim to none (back to position 1,236).
 But if you structure your page to be more specific and use long-tail keyword phrases like “french bulldog puppies for sale in Omaha” you are more likely to have better SERP results.

 Organic SEO Basics

 What is Organic SEO and how does it relate to SERP.
 What’s Google Up To?

 Organic SEO is also known as On-Page SEO.
 It is made up of various techniques applied to a website page to enable search engines to discover the page, determine what the page is about, and judge the importance of the page among its’ competitors.